 - Increasing time spent getting, consuming, and recovering from drinking.

-If you’re experiencing 2 or more of the above symptoms, you may be a high-functioning alcoholic or may have AUD.
+If you’re experiencing 2 or more of the above symptoms of alcohol addiction, you may be a high-functioning alcoholic or may have AUD.
 Contact a health professional to further evaluate your situation, and take this alcohol addiction self-assessment.

 High-functioning alcoholism is a mild form of AUD.
 Failing to get the help you need for such a condition can lead to it worsening.
 Regardless, functioning alcoholism presents a host of different risks and dangers if it is not properly addressed and treated.

 Some high-functioning alcoholics may be able to hide or deny their alcohol use, but the effects of functioning alcoholism can compound and become overwhelming.2 For example, a functioning alcoholic can still face many risks and dangers.
 While they may seem like they have it together, a functional alcoholic may quickly loss control and put themselves or others at risk.

 For example, a functioning alcoholic can still face many dangers such as:2